Aaron-Bopp/TIM/40_Evergreens/Trans children will repress their dysphoria if they have been effectively taught it is unacceptable.md

 [^1]: [[Negative influences are stronger than positive influences]]

-This means that even if your child never verbalizes their dysphoria, a toxic environment can still cause them to dissasociate.
+This means that even if your child never verbalizes their dysphoria, a toxic environment can still cause them to disassociate.
 This is why [[You can discover your transness at any point in life]] and [[Any experience of gender is acceptable]]

 [[Parents need to model the ability to deal with emotion to their children]] and that includes confusion about [[gender]].